-And the extension is mobile-friendly!
+Moreover, the extension is mobile-friendly!

 Adaptive Subscriptions by Paradox Labs is another solution designed to implement subscriptions in Magento 2.
 The company already has a great experience in Recurring Profiles of Magento 1.x, and its new system overcomes limitations available in the first version of our favorite ecommerce platform.
-Besides, it meets a lot of new business requirements that recurring profiles were never capable of.
+Besides, it meets lots of new business requirements that recurring profiles were never capable of.
 However, is $699 a reasonable price?
-Below, we provide an overview of all the pros and cons of the extension, so you will easily get the answer.
+Below, we provide an overview of the main pros and cons of the extension, so you will easily get the answer.

-Paradox Labs claims that Adaptive Subscriptions for Magento 2 is not SaaS, so there are no ongoing fees and you can modify the extension as you wish.
+Paradox Labs claims that Adaptive Subscriptions for Magento 2 is not SaaS, so there are no ongoing fees, and you can modify the extension as you wish.
 The price still seems unreasonable, but it’s just the beginning of our review.